gradle/gradle/design-docs/internal-apis-made-public.md

 #### Implementation

-* Introduce a provider implementation that can return a lazy or eager value.
+* Introduce a provider implementation that can return a lazily calculated or eagerly fetched value.
     * Implements the `Buildable` interface.
+    * `@Input` annotations can infer task dependency.
 * Introduce new methods on `Project` for creating a provider instance.
     * These methods are usable from Java, Kotlin and Groovy.
     * A lazy value can be provided via a `Callable`.
     * A method allows for return a default value for a specific type.
 * (Potentially) introduce a way to auto-generate getters/setters for fields of type `Provider` to reduce boiler-plate code.
+    * Options for implementing the solution include ASM or annotation processing.
+    * The solutions needs work across multiple JVM-based languages e.g. Java, Groovy and Kotlin.
 * Use the new concept in a representative Gradle core plugin (e.g. JaCoCo plugin) as POC.
 * Mark newly introduced public API with `@Incubating` and `@since` annotations.
 * Properly document public API with Javadocs.